mlandis/phyddle/docs/source/tutorial.rst

 |

-This marks the end of the tutorial!
+This concludes the tutorial!
 Explore the :ref:`Overview` documentation and other workspace project examples to learn more about phyddle's capabilities and how to use them effectively.